PyoJunCode/pyojuncode/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Computer vision (Image, Video restoration / enhancement), ML engineering, Data engineering, kubernetes
+- 🔭 I’m currently working on Computer vision and Audio Deep Learning.
+- Also interstined in MLOps, Data engineering, Infra(k8s)

 <!--
 **PyoJunCode/pyojuncode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.